jsxcad/JSxCAD/nb/api/extrudeAlong.md

 |direction|_required_|Reference shape
 |...extents||List of begin and end extents.

-Extrudes the surface by the extents provided.
+Extrudes surfaces, segments, and points by the extents provided.
 If the number of extents is odd, 0 will be appended.

 The operator [e](../../nb/api/e.md) is supplied as shorthand for extrudeAlong(normal(), ...)